Wissako/Wissako/README.md

-- 👋 Hi, I’m @Luis
+- 👋 Hi, I’m @Luis/Wiss
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding, cybersecurity and most likely anything related to it
-- 🌱 I’m currently learning road to full-stack
+- 🌱 I’m currently learning.
+Road to full-stack
 - 💞️ I’m looking to collaborate on almost anything related to tech
 - 📫 How to reach me
   - luisalfonsoperezrojo@gmail.com